Energy performance certificates: a step towards sustainability

 As part of its Climate Change Policy and Action Plan approved in 2020, the States of Guernsey has set a target of achieving ‘net zero’ greenhouse gas emissions by 2050.
 One measure under consideration to meet that goal is the introduction of an energy performance rating and certification system for buildings, known as Energy Performance Certificates (EPCs).

-The UK's model for for energy efficiency
+The UK's model for energy efficiency

 The United Kingdom introduced EPCs in 2007 in implementation of EU legislation.
 The legal framework has evolved over time and EPCs are now mandatory for all residential and commercial properties that are built, sold, or rented.